paul-hammant/tbd/content/index.md

  &ast; 'master', in Git nomenclature

 Trunk Based Development is a key enabler of [Continuous Integration](continuous-integration/), and by extension [Continuous Delivery](continuous-delivery/).
-When individuals on a team are committing their changes to trunk multiple times a day it becomes easy to satify the core requirement of Continuous Integration that all team members commit to trunk at least once every 24 hours.
+When individuals on a team are committing their changes to the trunk multiple times a day it becomes easy to satisfy the core requirement of Continuous Integration that all team members commit to trunk at least once every 24 hours.
 This ensures the codebase is always releasable on demand and helps to make Continuous Delivery a reality.

 ## Caveats

-- If you have more than a couple of developers on the project, you are going to need a hook up a [build server](continuous-integration/) to verify the commits being done
+- If you have more than a couple of developers on the project, you are going to need a hook up a [build server](continuous-integration/) to verify their commits

 - Depending on the team size, and the rate of commits, **very short lived** feature/task branches are used for code-review and build checking (CI) to happen before commits land in the trunk for other developers to depend on.